May 2016 - November 2016. Dangerous throttle cable problems.

 It was decided the best way to achieve that was with a new vertical loop as shown in throttle cable 5 below.

-The pictures above show the new 24-inch Lokar throttle cable.
-These pictures show it when new and not bonded or
+pictures show it when new and not bonded or

-strengthened.
-It was sent to Venhill Engineering to have the ends bonded and for the clear strengthening cover to
+Venhill Engineering to have the ends bonded and for the clear strengthening cover to

 be fitted.
 It was returned and fitted.
 Again it is difficult below to see the clear strengthening cover but it is there.